DixitPat3l/AIDI200Lab2/README.md

 Step 5: Model Evaluation
 This step prints out the model metrics such as the classification report and the confusion matrix.

+The model created in this file can easily be trained on a different dataset by editing the line in the .ipynb file

+DataPath = r'C:\Users\dixit\DURHAM\ArtificialIntelligence\Semester 2\AIDI 2004\Week 4\breast+cancer+wisconsin+diagnostic\wdbc.data'